ShaheenHossain/swisscon-2.0/addons/web/doc/guidelines.rst

 From v11, we introduce a new coding standard for SwissCRM Javascript code.
 Here it
 is:

-* add "use strict"; on top of every odoo JS module
+* add "use strict"; on top of every swiss JS module

 * name all entities exported by a JS module.
 So, instead of